SCOPE OF THIS CHAPTER

 In the event a child may have become Looked After for a short period, fewer than 20 days, such as in a family crisis, it is not necessary for the Nominated Officer to approve their return home in these circumstances.
 However, the social worker and team manager must be satisfied that the return is (or remains) in the child's best interests and the arrangements will (continue to) safeguard and promote the child's welfare.

-Nevertheless, there will be situations where such circumstances create concern with respect to the child's vulnerability and where it is appropriate to consider whether the child should have a Child Protection Plan (see Section 47 Enquiries) or be a Child In Need, (see Child in Need Plans and Reviews).
+Nevertheless, there will be situations where such circumstances create concern with respect to the child's vulnerability and make it appropriate to consider whether the child should have a Child Protection Plan (see Section 47 Enquiries) or be a Child In Need, (see Child in Need Plans, Work and Reviews Procedure).

 4.1 Short Term Breaks